public-convenience-ltd/toiletmap/README.md

 > Server started
 ```

 When you run this command, 5000 mocked loos will be loaded into an in-memory mongodb instance from [mock-reports.json](./scripts/mock-reports.json).
 These loos are pre-generated using faker.js in [generateMocks.ts](./scripts/generateMocks.ts).

-Because the faker generation is set with a persistent seed, the values remain the same between generations.
-This is important, because we depend upon the values remaining the same in our [cypress tests](./cypress/e2e//desktop/index.cy.ts).
+Because the faker generation is set with a static seed, the values remain the same between generations.
+This is important, because we depend upon the values remaining the same in our [cypress tests](./cypress/e2e//desktop/index.cy.ts) so we have a deterministic set of data to rely upon across our test runs.

-Once you have a local mongodb instance running you can then run this to spin up your local development server:
+Once you have a local mongodb instance running you'll then be able to spin up a local development server using the following command:

 ```
 yarn dev
 ```

-Before long you should be looking at a browser window showing the UI!
+Once this is running, navigate to [http://localhost:3000](http://localhost:3000) and you should be presented with your very own instance of the Toilet Map that is connected to the in-memory mongodb server that we stood up in the following step.

 If you'd like to make contributions to the project this is a good time to read our [contributing guidelines](https://github.com/neontribe/gbptm/blob/master/.github/CONTRIBUTING.md) and our [code of conduct](https://github.com/neontribe/gbptm/blob/master/.github/CODE_OF_CONDUCT.md).

 ### Development